-One of the important things to consider as a caregiver is what product to try first and choosing the right store to find your product.
+An important thing to consider as a caregiver is what product to try first.
+Additionally, you’ll want to choose the right store to find your product.
 Depending on the ailment and the preferred intake method, the medical marijuana choices vary.
-Be sure your patient knows what they do and don’t want to try.
+In other words, ensure your patient knows what they do and don’t want to try.

 Where to find wellness